-Funding for this authority is at the sole discretion of Congress through Congressionally Directed Spending and is not part of the USACE annual budget.
+Funding for this authority is provided to the Corps through a line item for Environmental Infrastructure and distributed to specific projects through the annual Work Plan.
 The Southeastern Pennsylvania Environmental Improvement Program, authorized by Section 566 of WRDA 1996, as amended, provides design and construction assistance to non-Federal interests for carrying out water related environmental infrastructure, and resource protection and development projects in southeastern Pennsylvania, including projects for wastewater treatment and related facilities, water supply and related facilities, and surface water resource protection and development.
 Section 552 of WRDA 1999 amended the authority to include environmental restoration as an authorized project purpose under this program.
 The process consists of three phases: (1) Project Approval (2) Project Design, and (3) Project Construction.
 All phases are costs-shared with a non-Federal sponsor with the sponsor providing 25% of the total project costs.